Dugyu/mtc-color-picker/README.md

 However, **BTC-MTS** components require more **imperative code**.

 Since BTC-MTS pattern is fundamentally imperative, **external-derived state cannot be updated reactively**.
-Any style or value that depends on other components (e.g. a Hue slider background that derives from Saturation and Lightness) must be driven through explicit writers, rather than flowing through reactive updates.
+Any style or value that depends on other components (e.g., a Hue slider background that derives from Saturation and Lightness) must be driven through explicit writers, rather than flowing through reactive updates.

 This leads to: